kazo0/kazo0.github.io/docs/_posts/2023-11-29-update-conf-recap.md

 The conference hall was lined with booths from various sponsors, including Uno Platform!
 There was a chill-out room with games, comfy seats, and a coffee bar for attendees to relax in between sessions.
 There was also a quiet room to get some work done and a special speaker room to relax and prepare for your talk.
 And the food!
 THE FOOD!
 There was a constant flow of delicious snacks, sandwiches, and drinks throughout the day.

 I also had the pleasure of meeting my fellow Uno Platform teammates, Martin Zikmund ([@mzikmunddev][martin-twitter]) and Dominik Titl ([@morning4coffe][dominik-twitter]), in person for the very first time.
-Both of them being for Czechia, they showed me a great time and introduced me to their favourite Czech food and drink.
+Both of them being from Czechia, they showed me a great time and introduced me to their favourite Czech food and drink.

 ![Dominik, Me, and Martin at Update Conf](/assets/images//update-conf-2023/update-conf-2023-uno-team.jpeg)